rawanalsh22/EDA_AverageSalaries_ByEducation_In_KSA/MVP.md

 # MVP For Average Salaries by Education in Saudi Arabia

-### Objective of our project is analysis salary from 2017 to 2021 , results of this analysis may identify team members deserving more.
+### Objective of our project is analysis employee salary from 2017 till 2021 , results of this analysis may identify team members deserving more.

 ![newplot (3)](https://user-images.githubusercontent.com/93244403/142221497-099c26e3-882d-42e3-91c7-913eb10e4b46.png)